NVE/regobs-ocr/README.md

 ## OCR of snow profile layers and temperature profile

 * Hand-written sample profiles are available in [samples/full-profiles/](./samples/full-profiles/).
   * These profiles are fetched from Regobs, and you can find the original observation by going to `https://plot.regobs.no/v1/SnowProfile/123456/SimpleProfile`, where you replace `123456` by the profile's ID number.
 There are some slight differences between the hand-written samples and the Regobs observations.
-Some are there by mistake and some where changed on technical grounds.
+Some are there by mistake and some were changed on technical grounds.
 * The JSON-samples in the same directory are structured according to the TypeScript interface `SnowProfile` defined in [ts/snow_profile_t.ts](./ts/snow_profile_t.ts).

 ## Recognition of snow grain classification symbols